-351. Under the old plan, four districts (CDs 6, 12, 24, and 25) elected Anglo Republicans
+Under the old plan, four districts (CDs 6, 12, 24, and 25) elected Anglo Republicans 366.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 98 of 111

-352. In particular, Black, Hispanic, and Asian voters have voted cohesively in CD 6 over the last 10 years.
+- 367. In particular, Black, Hispanic, and Asian voters have voted cohesively in CD 6 under the old maps.
 There is reliable, and increasing, cohesion over this period, with coalition voters typically supporting the same candidate with upwards of 80% cohesion-both as a coalition and within each subgroup.
 For example, in the 2020 presidential election, the Black, Hispanic, and Asian coalition had an estimated 86% support level for the candidate of choice.
-Even regarding each subgroup individually, over the last ten years, each subgroup voted cohesively to support their preferred candidates of choice in the previous decade's configuration of CD 6.

-353. Over the same time period, Anglos consistently voted to defeat the candidate of choice of Black, Hispanic and Asian voters in the area covered by CD 6.
-In the 2020 presidential election, Anglo bloc voting was estimated at 81%, which was enough to defeat the coalition candidate of choice.

-354. The enacted plan dilutes the votes of Black, Hispanic, and Asian voters in the area covered by CD 6 by placing them in a district where their candidates of choice have been consistently defeated by Anglo voters.

-355. One possible reconfiguration of the Tarrant/Dallas cluster proposes an alternative drawing of CD 12 that adds Black, Hispanic, and Asian voters who were in CD 6 to CD 12, such that CD 12 will be majority-minority coalition by 20.64% BCVAP, 40.02% HCVAP, and 5.23% ACVAP.
-Under this alternative configuration, voters of color in CD 12 will a reasonable opportunity to elect their candidates of choice.

-356. Voters of color are cohesive in this alternative drawing of CD 12, which, in part, includes those voters of color who were moved from the State's enacted CD 6 into the alternative
+Even regarding each subgroup individually, over the last decade under the old plan, each subgroup voted cohesively to support their preferred candidates of choice in the previous decade's configuration of CD 6. - Over the same time period, Anglos consistently voted to defeat the candidate of 368. choice of Black, Hispanic and Asian voters in the area covered by CD 6.
+In the 2020 presidential election, Anglo bloc voting was estimated at 81%, which was enough to defeat the coalition candidate of choice. - The enacted plan dilutes the votes of Black, Hispanic, and Asian voters in the area 369. covered by CD 6 by placing them in a district where their candidates of choice have been consistently defeated by Anglo voters. - One possible reconfiguration of the Tarrant/Dallas cluster proposes an alternative 370. drawing of CD 12 that adds Black, Hispanic, and Asian voters who were in CD 6 to CD 12, such that CD 12 will be majority-minority coalition by 20.64% BCVAP, 40.02% HCVAP, and 5.23% ACVAP.
+Under this alternative configuration, voters of color in CD 12 will a reasonable opportunity to elect their candidates of choice. - 371.
+Voters of color are cohesive in this alternative drawing of CD 12, which, in part, includes those voters of color who were moved from the State's enacted CD 6 into the alternative CD 12.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 99 of 111

-CD 12.
 Based on past election results, coalition voters typically support the same candidate with upwards of 80% cohesion in each group (Black, Hispanic, and Asian), and each subgroup within the coalition is similarly cohesive in its support of candidates.
-Location-specific RPV estimates indicate that voters of color in the new CD 12 are likely to vote cohesively at $\geq$ 80% levels.
+Location-specific RPV estimates indicate that voters of color in the new CD 12 are likely to vote cohesively at ≥80% levels

-357. In addition, at least four alternative and highly effective districts could be drawn in this congressional cluster each with a minority-coalition CVAP above 53% and below 70%, and placing voters of color in CD 6 any one of these alternative districts would afford them a reasonable opportunity to elect their preferred candidate of choice.
+372. In addition, at least four alternative and highly effective districts could be drawn in this congressional cluster each with a minority-coalition CVAP above 53% and below 70%, and placing voters of color in CD 6 any one of these alternative districts would afford them a reasonable opportunity to elect their preferred candidate of choice.
 Coalition voters vote cohesively for candidates of their choice, both as a coalition group and within each subgroup, in the district contained in each of these alternative plans.